cysouw/diathesis/text/c04_reflexive.md

 - Er drängt mir eine Theorie auf.
 Er drängt sich mir auf.
 - Ich habe mir eine Decke übergelegt/übergeworfen.

-With verbs that allow for the possessor-of-accusative dative alternation ("possessor datives", see Section X, e.g. *versalzen, zerbrechen*) this dative reflexive can lead to sentences with three coreferent words [@Next a,b].
+With verbs that allow for the possessor-of-accusative dative alternation ("possessor datives", see Section X, e.g. *versalzen, zerbrechen*) this dative reflexive can lead to sentences with three coreferent words [@next a,b].

 :::ex
 a.
 Ich putze mir meine Schuhe.
 b.
 Er versalzt sich seine Suppe.
 :::

-There is also a crucial opposition between an accusative [@Next c] and dative reflexive [@Next d].
-This is possible for verbs like *waschen* that allow both for an animate accusative [@Next a] and for the possessor-of-accusative dative alternation [@Next b].
-Care has to be taken not to confuse these two alternations in the third person, because the reflexive *sich* is used for both accusative [@Next e] and dative [@Next f].
+There is also a crucial opposition between an accusative [@next c] and dative reflexive [@next d].
+This is possible for verbs like *waschen* that allow both for an animate accusative [@next a] and for the possessor-of-accusative dative alternation [@next b].
+Care has to be taken not to confuse these two alternations in the third person, because the reflexive *sich* is used for both accusative [@next e] and dative [@next f].

 :::ex
 a.
 Ich wasche dich.